chadwain/zss/README.md

 You should have received a copy of the GNU General Public License along with this library.
 If not, see <https://www.gnu.org/licenses/>.

+## Project structure
+Right now zss is organized into components, which correspond to folders in the source/ directory.
+There are currently 2 components.
+- layout (source/layout)
+Does all the heavy lifting of CSS document layout.
+Create a `BoxTree` data structure, and then call `doLayout`.
+All or most future components will probably depend on this one.
+- render (source/render)
+Allows one to draw a document to graphical window, using the (at the moment) single rendering backend.
+Depends on the layout component.

+## Building zss
+To only use the layout code, there is only 1 dependency:
+1. harfbuzz

+To use the SDL-Freetype rendering backend, you must also have:
+1. sdl2
+2. freetype

+You can then just run `zig build`.

 ## How to use zss
 The basic workflow is as follows:
 1. Fill in a `BoxTree` structure